ddri/batcherbird/README.md

 **Professional auto-sampling tool for hardware synthesizers**

-Batcherbird is an open-source alternative to commercial sampling tools like SampleRobot.
-Built with Rust and Tauri, it provides professional-grade batch sampling of hardware synthesizers with pristine audio quality.
+Batcherbird is an open-source hardware sampling tool built with Rust and Tauri.
+It provides professional-grade batch sampling of hardware synthesizers with pristine audio quality, offering an accessible alternative to expensive commercial solutions.

 ![Batcherbird Screenshot](screenshot.png)